About Craft in Ireland

 Craft in Ireland is a dynamic and vibrant sector in Ireland, a key employer it makes a significant contribution to the Irish economy.
 Encompassing a range of different skills including textile making and clothing, pottery and ceramics, jewellery, glass and woodworking and furniture; Irish craft businesses are characteristically small in scale and are geographically widespread, but taken nationally the industry is a significant employer, currently sustaining 5,700 jobs in this sector.

 Further details on craft in Ireland are available from the following websites.

-The Crafts Council of Ireland (CCoI) is the main champion of the craft industry in Ireland, fostering its growth and commercial strength, communicating its unique identity and stimulating quality design, innovation and competitiveness.
-Find our more about the history of CCoI here.
+The Design & Crafts Council of Ireland (DCCoI) is the main champion of the craft and design industry in Ireland, fostering its growth and commercial strength, communicating its unique identity and stimulating quality design, innovation and competitiveness.
+Find our more about DCCoI here.

 The National Craft Gallery based in Kilkenny is one of the most exciting artistic venues in the country.
 Open to the public and with free admission its commitment to excellence and innovation allows us to showcase some of the finest examples of contemporary craft.

-The Crafts Council of Ireland’s ‘Future Maker Awards and Grants’ provide support for the next generation of makers to learn, experience, investigate, develop, create and shape the future of Irish Craft.
+The Design & Crafts Council of Ireland’s ‘Future Maker Awards and Supports’ provide support for the next generation of makers to learn, experience, investigate, develop, create and shape the future of Irish craft.

 A digital resource that supports learning about craft & design for children of all ages nationally in Ireland.
 It provides support and information for teachers at primary and second level and for craftspeople delivering craft based education programmes in schools, communities, museums, galleries and other learning centres.

 2015 was a landmark year for Irish design.
 Throughout the year, Irish Design 2015 showcased over 2,000 designers at home and abroad to more than 1.4 million people, through over 600 projects.